Beautiful and stunning capital of Idaho, Boise, sadly, rarely marks the beginning of a road trip to Yellowstone National Park.

 For those who decide to extend their Boise – Yellowstone road trip and spend a few more days in the park, the Old Faithful Inn is one of the best places to stay at.
 Located in the Upper Geyser Basin, the hotel is known as the largest log hotel in the world.
 Its impressive size and elaborated decor speak about distinguishing architectural taste.
 A room in the Old Faithful Inn, however, comes with a hefty price tag.

-TIP: You can find more information about the Old Faithful Inn and a few other old structures in Yellowstone in our guide to the historic building in the American West.
+TIP: You can find more information about the Old Faithful Inn and a few other old structures in Yellowstone in our guide to the historic buildings in the American West.

 Stage Coach Inn

-Whether you’re ready to go back to Boise or spend one more day, exploring Montana’s Yellowstone, Stage Coach Inn offers comfortable rooms to stay overnight.
-This budget-friendly hotel sits less than a mile away from West Yellowstone Entrance and provides complimentary breakfast.
+Whether you’re ready to go back to Boise or spend one more day exploring Montana’s Yellowstone, Stage Coach Inn offers comfortable rooms to stay overnight.
+This budget-friendly hotel sits less than a mile away from the West Yellowstone Entrance and provides complimentary breakfast.

-White Buffalo is also located near the West Entrance and lets you explore most of local shops a short walk from the hotel.
+White Buffalo is also located near the West Entrance and lets you explore most of the local shops, situated a short walk from the hotel.

 Yellowstone – Boise Road Trip: Day 4

 It’s time to change the direction of your road trip from Boise – Yellowstone to Yellowstone – Boise.
 It takes approximately 5 hours 45 minutes to get to the capital of Idaho from West Yellowstone.
 The road almost mirrors the route you took to get from Boise to Yellowstone National Park.
 For those who want to have a few more adventures before catching a flight back home, here are a couple of destinations in Idaho to add to this road trip itinerary.

 Yellowstone – Boise Itinerary for a Longer Road Trip